cynkra/dir/README.md

 {dir} allows you to store your code in a nested folder structure, rather than solely in the “R” folder, without any code duplication.

+It’s useful if you have a lot of scripts or if you want to turn a non package project into a package.

 Set up your project with one command and work as usual, just with as many folders as you like.